kurkowski93/agentic-multifile-rag/README.md

 - **Conversation Memory**: Improve handling of follow-up questions with better conversation context retention.

 By addressing these limitations, the agent could evolve into a more robust and versatile system for technical documentation assistance.

+## License 📄

+This project is licensed under the MIT License

+## Created With ❤️

+This project was created with passion by Michał Kurkowski.

+Feel free to reach out with questions, improvements, or collaboration ideas!